Reception

 PE Days

-Children are encouraged to come to school wearing outdoor PE kit during the Coronavirus epidemic.
+Children are encouraged to come to school wearing outdoor PE kit during PE days.

 Homework